Public Safety Measures Announced for 2019 Albuquerque International Balloon Fiesta

 For Immediate Release

 Contact: Tom Garrity, The Garrity Group (505) 898-8689 x201

-ALBUQUERQUE, NM – Event organizers for the 48th Albuquerque International Balloon Fiesta (AIBF) presented by Canon made announcements today related to public safety measures that will be implemented for the 2019 event.
+ALBUQUERQUE, NM – Event organizers for the 48th Albuquerque International Balloon Fiesta (AIBF) made announcements today related to public safety measures that will be implemented for the 2019 event.
 Specifically, the event will be adding metal detectors, increasing bag check stations and increasing involvement from local state and federal law enforcement agencies to provide an environment where guests can enjoy the event with greater peace of mind.